How To Get Month From Date In Google Sheets

 Using the TEXT Function

 The TEXT function provides more flexibility by allowing you to format the month in different ways.
 You can specify the desired format code to display the month as a number, abbreviated name, or full name.
-(See Also: How To Create A Histogram On Google Sheets)
+(See Also: How Do I Make A Schedule In Google Sheets)

 Syntax: TEXT(value, format_string)